Models of fractional viscous stresses for incompressible materials: Incremental stress and acousto-elasticity

 respectively.
 The real and imaginary parts of $M^*$ represent the storage modulus $\mathfrak{Re}\, M^*$ and the loss modulus $\mathfrak{Im}\, M^*$, respectively.
-We note that Model A cannot capture a change of loss modulus with the pre-stretch.
+We note that Models A and B cannot capture a change of loss modulus with the pre-stretch.

-We can deduce other dispersion properties from \eqref{Disp}, see Sec.~2.3 of Carcione \cite{carcione15}.
-For instance, the dissipation factors $d^*$ for Model A and B are given by
+We can deduce other dispersion properties from \eqref{Disp}, see Section~2.3 of Carcione \cite{carcione15}.
+For instance, the dissipation factors $d^* = \mathfrak{Im}\, M^* / \mathfrak{Re}\, M^*$ for Models A-B and for Model C are given by